 One tool that a lawyer can turn towards in such situations?
 Email encryption.

 There are two options for encrypting communications between you and your client.
-You can install encryption software to encode your email or you can use a law firm client portal.
-The problem with installing encryption software is that it requires both you and your client to be security experts.
+You can use encrypted an email service or you can use a law firm client portal.
 You’ll both need to purchase and install the software on your devices, and you both need to use them perfectly to avoid a chance of inadvertent disclosure.
 This may be too onerous, referring back to the California ethics opinion.

 Client portals, on the other hand, use state-of-the-art, bank-grade security to protect your and your clients’ data (at least, they should).
 For example, if you’re using Clio Connect, Clio’s client portal, your clients can access and collaborate with you on documents, see their invoices, and communicate with you using the portal’s secure messaging feature.
 You can even add your own logo and look to what your clients’ see when they log in.
 Best of all, this information is instantly and seamlessly encrypted, without any extra effort on the part of you or your client.

 In addition to using tools like client portals to protect client communications, it’s worth educating yourself more broadly on why encryption is needed and how to protect your clients online.
 For example, look for information from organizations like the Electronic Frontier Foundation (EFF) that are working to protect lawyers’ and their clients’ privacy.
 The EFF is currently active in dozens of cases involving freedom of speech, privacy, and security, and offers a guide to communicating securely online.